Aftabkhan07/Aftabkhan07/README.md

 #### Beside's developing stuff, I enjoy listening Podcasts🎧, learning about AI📚, and Traveling🏝️🗻.

-🌱 I’m currently studying for my SaaS Ecom Webapp
+🌱 I’m currently working on my SaaS Ecom Webapp

 🤔 I’m looking for people to collaborate on projects